mayaanne/foundations/sprint-5/js-minesweeper.md

 ## And so it begins!

+Let's get started by setting up our files.
-1. Create a fork of this repo: https://github.com/dev-academy-foundations/minesweeper
+1. Create a fork of the [minesweeper repo](https://github.com/dev-academy-foundations/minesweeper)

 2. Clone your copy of the forked repository down using `git clone https://github.com/your-name/minesweeper` (replacing your-name with your GitHub account name.)